bobby-pancakes/basic-portfolio/README.md

 ## License
 This is licensed under Mozilla Public License Version 2.0.
 Bascially, use it however you want.
 Some attribution would be nice, though.

-## Who is Bobby Pancakes?
-First and foremost, he's a halfling character in the excellent [Dragon Friends](https://thedragonfriends.com/about/) D&D podcast.
-Played by Simon Greiner.

-Secondly, he's me on this public GitHub account.
-And I am Kyle Rollins.